 msg: IPv6 interface configuration failed.
 See previous messages for details.

-As we can see, the `cisco.ios.ios_config` module is a last-resort solution when no other module in the collection provides the required configuration options.
+module is a last-resort solution when no other module in the collection provides the required configuration options.

-Start by replacing the orignal `SUB INTERFACES CONFIG` task with the suggested block of three subtasks.
-Then run the playbook again and look at the `changed` counter value.
+task with the suggested block of three subtasks.
+Then run the playbook again and look at the changed

 Here is an excerpt of the playbook run focusing on the three subinterfaces configuration processing.